Detailed Bio

 Once A Keyboard Player All Ways A Keyboard Player

-How does Dennis know so much about HAMMOND ORGANS?
-Well, he was blessed with a wonderful fellowship with the great Bill “Honky Tonk” Doggett.
-That happened later in the ’80s when their bonding as musicians was first kindled; then fueled into a close friendship.
+That happened later in the ’80s when their bonding as musicians was first kindled … then fueled into a close friendship.
 Bill called pianist Dennis “One of my all time favorite opening acts”.
-(What experience those times were… at Cleveland’s famed Theatrical Grill).
+What experience those times were … at Cleveland’s famed Theatrical Grill.
+More about that is on this Website’s page … https://dennischandler.com/index.php/bill-smoochie-gordon-gabman-extraordinaire/

 But, back to when Dennis first had to learn all things Hammond, so to speak.
 It started for him during his days at Miami.
 That’s when he found himself to be a music student but without a musical instrument.
 This time keyboard student without a keyboard.
 Then he went to work at WILLIS MUSIC STORE (in nearby Cincinnati) where he fortuitously found out they needed someone to DEMONSTRATE KEYBOARDS!
 How fortunate, too, that while at Willis he not only gained a great deal of practical piano playing, but also learned a lot about organ playing.
 He quickly learned how to handle different keyboards and in different settings, too (read: clubs, churches or synagogues).
 Another vital lesson learned?
 On-the-job-training meant getting paid to practice = getting paid to play.
 But, there was never enough time to earn full tuition and without funds he was forced to give up college.

-Just when he was about to move from southern Ohio, Dennis went to watch another roots-rock-pioneer perform.
-GUITARIST LONNIE MACK.
-Again he was intrigued hearing a unique-sound (Mack, like Bo, played through a MAGNATONE amp).
+Again Dennis was intrigued hearing a unique-sound (Mack, like Bo, played through a MAGNATONE amp).
 Again he was impressed seeing a unique-looking guitar (Mack played a FLYING V, Bo played a RECTANGULAR one).
 Again he wanted to be taught but had no instrument.
 But when he learned Lonnie was in need of a piano player he jumped on the job and JOINED MACK’S BAND PLAYING PIANO.
 Again he was BLESSED with another “TEACHER”.

 Lonnie Mack’s lightening guitar licks, coupled with devastating-for-their-time-whammy-bar techniques, and “washed over” him, too.
 (Lessons learned from Lonnie early on prove requisite for many rockers.
 For example, Mack and his huge instrumental hit “MEMPHIS” influenced another devoted disciple, the late STEVIE RAY VAUGHAN.
-The popular guitarist would take Mack on tour with him to acknowledge this mentor-of-many.
-He turned his audiences’ attention to him, literally as he had him open his concerts.
-VAUGHAN called the “the GUITAR STYLE OF STEVIE RAY is a A METAMORPHOSIS OF LONNIE MACK’S STYLE!”, too.
+Who? https://en.wikipedia.org/wiki/Stevie_Ray_Vaughan

 From Pioneers To A Pilgrim On The Rocks